munificent/craftinginterpreters/book/strings.md

     values where a full 32 bits aren't needed.

-*   UTF-8 is memory efficient and supports the whole Unicode range, but it's variable-length encoding make it slow to access arbitrary code points.
+*   UTF-8 is memory efficient and supports the whole Unicode range, but it's variable-length encoding makes it slow to access arbitrary code points.

 *   UTF-16 is worse than all of them -- an ugly consequence of Unicode outgrowing its earlier 16-bit range.
 It's less memory efficient than UTF-8,